What is the WAVE Pilot?

 The latest...

-The results of this testing phase will help inform a business case.
-The business case will recommend whether to go ahead with fully automated implementation, a modified partially automated approach, or we may conclude that current technology is not ready to take on this important task.
+The results of this proof-of-concept phase will help inform a case for government consideration to scale up the pilot work to a state-wide implementation.
+The business case will recommend whether to go ahead with fully automated implementation, a modified partially automated approach or we may conclude that current technology is not ready to take on this important task.

 Regardless of whether full automation proves feasible, the pilot investigation is already building valuable knowledge and capability for our state.